innovia/bluepill-gearman/README.md

 Available options are:
 * gearman_server: the gearman server where you want to send your passive checks
 * port: the port where nsca daemon is listening (default: 4730)
-* hostname: the host defined in your nagios configuration (default: hostname -f)
+* host: the host defined in your nagios configuration (default: hostname -f)
 * service: the service name defined in the nagios configuration (default: bluepill configuration process name)
 * queue: the queue name to process the jobs (default: check_results)